Many franchises know they need to improve their online search rankings if they want local customers to find them on the Internet.

 Google is increasingly shifting its focus to brand authority

-While decreased web traffic may seem like a negative for franchises, the good news is that Google seems to be shifting gears and increasing the favor it gives brands in its search results (compared to small businesses).
+While decreased web traffic may seem like a negative for franchises, the good news is that Google has been shifting gears and increasing the favor it gives brands in its search results (compared to small businesses).

 One way Google has been doing this is by increasing emphasis on its knowledge panels, which are becoming more prevalent in search results.
 (The knowledge panel is the section that appears on the right-hand side of the results page that provides information about a specific business or brand, as shown below.)

-Over the last two years, there has been a reported 10.5% increase in brand knowledge panels and local knowledge panels.
+Over recent years, there has been a reported increase in brand knowledge panels and local knowledge panels.
 (You can learn more about these types of knowledge panels here.)
 Meanwhile, the use of featured snippets has decreased by 10%.